The Traitor and the Jew: Reception

 Delisle's book was based on her doctoral dissertation.
 Her conclusions generated such strong disagreement among her thesis committee at the Université Laval that they did not approve it for two years.

 Delisle's analysis of Groulx and Le Devoir was covered sympathetically in a 1991 article about the young scholar in L'Actualité, the Quebec news magazine.

 On March 1, 1997, L'Actualité revisited the controversy about Delisle's doctoral thesis and book in a cover story, Le mythe du Québec fasciste ("The Myth of a Fascist Quebec").
 In the same issue, it featured a profile of Groulx.
-Both articles acknowledged Groulx's anti-Semitism and the generally-favourable attitude of the Roman Catholic Church to fascism in the 1930s.
+Both articles acknowledged Groulx's antisemitism and the generally favourable attitude of the Roman Catholic Church to fascism in the 1930s.
 Pierre Lemieux, an economist and author, responded to the magazine by writing: "The magazine's attack is much weakened by Claude Ryan, editor of Le Devoir in the 1970s, declaring that he has changed his mind and come close to Delisle's interpretation after reading her book."

 L'Actualité claimed but did not document that Delisle's work had been subsidized by Jewish organizations.
 Claude Charron, a former Parti Québécois cabinet minister, repeated that assertion when he was introducing a 2002 broadcast on Canal D of Je me souviens, the Eric R. Scott documentary about Delisle's book.
 Scott and Delisle said that was an absolute falsehood and asked Canal D to rebroadcast the documentary, as they considered Charron's introduction to be defamatory and inaccurate.

 Groulx is revered by nationalist French-Quebeckers as a father of Quebec nationalism although his work is little read today.
 As a sign of his stature, a station on the Montreal Metro as well as schools, streets, lakes, and a chain of mountains in Quebec are all named after him.
 However, there is a movement to have these name changed.

 To separate his political and literary activities from his academic work, Groulx wrote journalism and novels under numerous pseudonyms.
 In her history, Delisle claimed that Groulx, under the pseudonym Jacques Brassier, wrote in a 1933 article published in L'Action nationale: "Within six months or a year, the Jewish problem could be resolved, not only in Montreal but from one end of the province of Quebec to the other.
 There would be no more Jews here other than those who could survive by living off one another."

 Referring to Groulx and the Le Devoir newspaper, Francine Dubé wrote in the National Post on April 24, 2002 that "the evidence Delisle has unearthed seems to leave no doubt that both were anti-Semitic and racist."
 The Montreal Gazette referred that year to "anti-Semitism and pro-fascist sympathies that were common among this province's (Quebec) French-speaking elite in the 1930s."

 A variety of commentators have agreed with Delisle's conclusions: